junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The stone statue of Cas cracks before their eyes, starting from the chest where the heart is.
 The crack extends over his body and his wings.
 And with an explosion sound, the statue that forms Cas breaks apart into rocks.

-That is when lightning flashes through the air, surges of energy pursing around the place, light glowing brighter and brighter, the whole building starts shaking.
+That is when lightning flashes through the air, surges of energy pursing around the place, light glowing blindingly brighter, the whole building starts shaking.

 "What's happening?"
 River shouts over the sound of electricity cracking.